620.5 Delineators (MUTCD Chapter 3F)

-Delineators should be placed at a constant distance from the edge of the roadway, except that where an obstruction intrudes into the space between the pavement edge and the extension of the line of the delineators, the delineators should be transitioned to be in line with or inside the innermost edge of the obstruction.
+Delineators should be placed at a constant distance from the edge of the roadway, except that where an obstruction intrudes into the space between the pavement edge and the extension of the line of the delineators.
+The delineators should be transitioned to be in line with or inside the innermost edge of the obstruction.
 If the obstruction is a guardrail or other longitudinal barrier, the delineators should be transitioned to be just behind, directly above (in line with), or on the innermost edge of the guardrail or longitudinal barrier.
-If the guardrail has guardrail delineators installed, the channel post mounted delineator should be deleted.
+Channel post mounted delineators should not be installed behind guardrail if guardrail delineation is present.

 Delineators should be spaced 200 ft. to 530 ft. apart on mainline tangent sections.
 Delineators should be spaced 100 ft. apart on ramp tangent sections.

 Support.
 Examples of delineator installations are shown in Fig. 6220.127.116.11, Examples of Delineator Placement.

 Option.
 When uniform spacing is interrupted by such features as driveways and intersections, delineators which would ordinarily be located within the features may be relocated in either direction for a distance not exceeding one quarter of the uniform spacing.
 Delineators still falling within such features may be eliminated.